 This material has selective action on certain plants.
 It will kill annual grasses, cultivated grains and, under some conditions, perennial grasses.
 IPC will also kill or injure some broad-leaved plants.
 The chemical is a white, crystalline powder not soluble in water.
-IPC is applied as a dry chemical which apparently goes into solution in soil moisture and exerts a toxic action on the roots of grasses.
+IPC is applied as a dry chemical or wettable powder which exerts a toxic action on the roots of grasses.
 Some residual action is produced, but decomposition is rapid and no further effects are found in most soils after a period of 2 to 4 weeks.